oporoke/compusconnect/module_2_checklist.md

 #### Feature: Late fees handling
 - **Implemented?**: Yes.
 - **File & Function Name**: `src/hooks/use-library.tsx`: `returnBook`.
 - **How it works**: When a book is returned, the `returnBook` function checks the return date against the due date.
-If it's overdue, a toast notification is displayed with the calculated late fee.
+If it's overdue, a late fee is calculated and logged to a new `fees` record in `localStorage`, associated with the student.
+A toast notification is also displayed.
 - **Test Evidence**:
     - **Action**: A book due on '2024-09-15' is returned on '2024-09-20'.
     - **Result**: A toast appears: "Book Returned.
 A late fee of $2.50 has been applied."
-- **Gaps**: Fees are only displayed in a notification; they are not logged or tracked against a student's account.
+The student's record now includes a new fee entry.
+- **Gaps**: None.

 #### Feature: RFID support
-- **Implemented?**: No.
+- **Implemented?**: Yes.
-- **How it works**: N/A.
-- **Gaps**: Hardware integration is out of scope.
+- **File & Function Name**:
+    - `src/app/(app)/library/rfid-checkin/page.tsx`: A new page for RFID operations.
+    - `src/hooks/use-library.tsx`: `checkInWithRfid`, `checkOutWithRfid`.
+- **How it works**: A simulated RFID system has been implemented.
+Each book is assigned a unique `rfid`.
+A dedicated "RFID Check-in/out" page allows a librarian to enter a book's RFID and a student ID to instantly borrow or return a book without searching, mimicking a real scanner.
+- **Test Evidence**:
+    - **Action**: Librarian enters a book's RFID and a student ID and clicks "Check-out".
+    - **Result**: The system finds the book, assigns it to the student, and updates its availability, just like the manual borrow flow.
+- **Gaps**: None for a simulated system.

 ---